-When a Fund buys or sells a derivative that is cleared through a central clearing party, an initial margin deposit with a FCM is required.
+When a Fund buys or sells a derivative that is cleared through a central clearing party, an initial margin deposit with a FCM is typically required subject to certain exceptions for uncleared swaps under applicable rules.
 If the value of a Fund's derivatives that are cleared through a central clearing party decline, the Fund will be required to make additional "variation margin" payments to the FCM.
 If the value of a Fund's derivatives that are cleared through a central clearing party increases, the FCM will be required to make additional "variation margin" payments to the Fund.
 This process is known as "marking-to-market" and is calculated on a daily basis.